About Us

 cultural preservation

-UIU seeks to be a solution in the diaspora by creating programming that focuses on the preservation of the Igbo language and culture
+Focus on the preservation of the Igbo language and culture

 Umu Igbo Unite means children of Igboland unite.
-The Igbo people are one of the three major ethnic groups in Nigeria with approximately 32 million people.
+The Igbo people are one of the three major ethnic groups in Nigeria with approximately 32 million people, originating from the states of Abia, Anambra, Ebonyi, Enugu, Imo, Delta, and Rivers State.

 While we seek opportunities in a foreign land, younger generations are often lured away from their communities by educational or employment opportunities.

-Once this occurs, due to the language being an essential feature of culture and identity, the youth often lose a sense of personal history and belonging.
-The lack of a common language creates many challenges for the elders of the community to teach the youth their people’s history, ancestral beliefs, values, systems, foods, animals, the history of their land, traditional medicines or kinship concepts.
-With studies showing that the Igbo language will become extinct within 50 years and being listed as an endangered language, we are dedicated to fostering the preservation of our culture by various means technology and community afford us.
-For us at UIU, it is important to preserve our cultural heritage, because it keeps our integrity as a people.
+Due to the language being an essential feature of culture and identity, the youth often lose a sense of personal history and belonging.
+The lack of a common language creates challenges for elders of the community to teach their history.
+Studies show that the Igbo language will become extinct within 50 years.
+We are dedicated to fostering the preservation of our culture.
+At UIU, we preserve our cultural heritage and keep our integrity as a people.

 connecting the diaspora

-Umu Igbo Unite is building a community of people who identify with their Igbo heritage
+Building a community of people who identify with their Igbo heritage

 community development and entrepreneurship

-Upholding the advancement of Igbo people in the diaspora and Nigeria
+Promoting the advancement of Igbo people in the diaspora and Nigeria

 Looking To Get The UIU Experience?